MirzaChilman/toko-flix/README.md

 # Linting

 The application is using AirBnB linter.
-Linter is used for consistency of the code, so the style of the code will almost exactly the same across different developers whom develop the application.
+Linter is used for consistency of the code, so the style of the code will almost exactly the same across different developers whom develop the application .

 # Style